Please check your VIN to make sure it's valid and try your search again.

 "Have to say I am surprised how much valuable information you guys were able to give me.
 Thanks a lot." - John K.

 New Jersey is known for its congested traffic, particularly in urban areas like Newark, Jersey City and Trenton.
 According to the New Jersey Department of Transportation (NJDOT), the state has one of the highest traffic congestion rates in the country.
 This congestion can lead to a higher rate of car accidents.
 In fact, the National Highway Traffic Safety Administration (NHTSA) reports that New Jersey has a 20% higher rate of traffic accidents per capita compared to the national average.
-Frequent stop and go driving especially within densely populated cities increase the wear and tear on vehicles requiring more frequent maintenance and repairs.
+Frequent stop and go driving, especially within densely populated cities, increases the wear and tear on vehicles, requiring more frequent maintenance and repairs.

-The states above average poverty rate plays hand in hand with the states increased crime rates which includes vehicle theft, VIN fraud, title washing and various used car dealer related scams.
+The state's above average poverty rate plays hand in hand with the state's increased crime rates, which include vehicle theft, VIN fraud, title washing and various used car dealer related scams.
 According to the New Jersey State Police, the state's vehicle theft rate is 20% higher than the national average.
-In 2021, there were over 15,000 reported vehicle thefts in New Jersey with cities like Newark and Camden experiencing the highest rates.
+In 2021, there were over 15,000 reported vehicle thefts in New Jersey, with cities like Newark and Camden experiencing the highest rates.
 Additionally, the rate of car title related fraud is over 25% higher than the national average.
-This means that there is a greater risk of buying a car that has been stolen, misrepresented or involved in criminal activities are considerably higher in this state.
+This means that there is a greater risk of buying a car that has been stolen, misrepresented or involved in criminal activities, which are considerably higher in this state.

 The second and perhaps the most prudent step of the used car buying process in New Jersey is a professional pre-purchase inspection.
 Having the vehicle inspected by a trusted certified automotive technician can help you get a better understanding of its current condition as well as help you anticipate future repairs.
 A professional vehicle inspection can identify issues that were never reported to the Department of Motor Vehicles and may not be visible to the untrained eye.
-This may include various hidden issues with various critical systems and components such as vehicle chasses, electrical system, subframe, drivetrain, suspension and more...
+This may include various hidden issues with various critical systems and components such as vehicle chassis, electrical systems, subframes, drivetrains, suspensions and more...

 Growing Population